tango-controls/rfc/2/README.md

 ### Device State and Status

+* The *data type* of State Attribute MUST be `DevState`.
+The *read value* of Status attribute MUST be of `DevState` data type.
+* The State attribute's *writable* metadata MUST be `READ`.
+* The *data format* of State Attribute MUST be `SCALAR`.
-A value of State attribute SHOULD reflect context of a running Device.
-If Device is related to a hardware or virtual entity or to some process, the value of State attribute SHOULD reflect the state of entity or process.
+* The *read value* of State Attribute SHOULD reflect the context of a running Device.
+If Device is related to hardware or a virtual entity or some process, the value of State attribute SHOULD reflect the state of the entity or process.

-[TO-DO: default Status attribute value ]

-[TO-DO: default state and status command ]
+* The *data type* of Status attribute MUST `DevString`.
+The *read value* of Status attribute MUST be of `DevString` data type.
+* The Status attribute's `writable` metadata MUST be `READ`.
+* The `data format` of the Status attribute MUST be `SCALAR`.

+* A *read value* of Status Attribute SHOULD provide status information related to the Device.
+* Default implementation SHOULD set Status Attribute's  *read value* to indicate the Device State.
+* The Status default behaviour MAY be re-implemented with a user-code in Device Server to provide more or other information.

+* The State Command MUST return the same value as would be read from the State Attribute at the time of the command execution.
+* The Status Command MUST return the same value as would be read from the Status Attribute at the time of the command execution.

 ### State Machine

-If not implemented explicitly by the Device Server,  State attribute value is set by default to `UNKNOWN`.
+* If not implemented explicitly by the Device Server, State Attribute *read value* SHALL be set to `UNKNOWN`.
-It is RECOMMENDED to override this behaviour by adequate implementation of the Device Server.
+  It is RECOMMENDED to override this behaviour by an adequate implementation of the Device Server.

-[TO-DO: automatic ALARM state]
+* If at least one of Device Attribute has the *quality* set to `ALARM` the *read value* of Device State attribute MUST be `ALARM`.

-Value of Device's State attribute MAY impact how the Device object respond to:
+Value of Device's State attribute MAY impact how the Device object responds to:

 * Writing to a Device's Attribute or to a Device's Pipe
 * Calling a Device's Command

-Device MAY not execute (block) the attribute write or the pipe write operation or the command execution code for certain States.
+The Device MAY not execute (block) the attribute write or the pipe write operation or the command execution code for individual States.
-In such a case the the Device object SHALL respond with throwing an exception.
-[TO-DO: specify which exception] The way how a Device object respond to the above calls define a Device State Machine.
+In such a case the Device object SHALL respond with throwing a `DevFailed` exception.
+The way how a Device object responds to the above calls define a Device State Machine.

 **NOTE**: Current implementation allows a Device object to block the operations irrespectively to the Device's State attribute value.